hardyoyo/RodmanPottingerCookbook/recipes/PotatoTofuCasserole.md

 ---

 Preheat oven to 375°F. Press the tofu in a tofu press for about 30 minutes or longer.
-If you don't have a tofu press, use two plates with something to weigh down the top plate.
+If you don’t have a tofu press, use two plates with something to weigh down the top plate.
 After 30 minutes, drain off the water, and slice the tofu into 1/2 inch cubes.
 Set them aside for later in a bowl.
 Steam and cool the potatoes (instant pot works great for this), cut them up into 1/2 inch cubes,